mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 .. label:: end_InitializeSimulation_class

-In case initial positions were not provided by the user, and array of size total_number_atoms x dimensions is created, random positions are defined using the random function of NumPy.

-Here, the newly added atoms are added randomly within the box, without taking care of avoiding any overlap with existing atoms.
+In case *initial_positions is None*, and array is first created.
+Then, random positions that are constrained within the box boundaries are defined using the random function of NumPy.
+Note that, here, the newly added atoms are added randomly within the box, without taking care of avoiding overlaps with existing atoms.
+Overlaps will be dealt with using energy minimization, see :ref:`chapter4-label`.

-Finally, let us call the methods from the *__init__* class:
+Let us call the *populate_box* method from the *__init__* class:

 .. label:: start_InitializeSimulation_class